 Vegetated shallows: Vegetated shallows are special aquatic sites under the 404(b)(1) Guidelines.
-They are areas that are permanently inundated and under normal circumstances have rooted
+They are areas that are permanently inundated and under normal circumstances have rooted aquatic vegetation, such as seagrasses in marine and estuarine systems and a variety of vascular rooted plants in freshwater

 Waterbody: For purposes of the NWPs, a waterbody is a jurisdictional water of the United States.
 If a wetland is adjacent to a waterbody determined to be a water of the United States, that waterbody and any adjacent wetlands are considered together as a single aquatic unit (see 33 CFR 328.4(c)(2)).
-Examples of "waterbodies" include streams, rivers, lakes, ponds, and wetlands.
+Examples of "waterbodies" include streams, rivers. lakes, ponds, and wetlands.

 [FR Doc.
-2016-31355 Filed 1-5-17; 8:45 am] BILLING CODE 3720-50-P
+2016-31355 Filed 1-5-17; 8:45 am] BILLING CODE 3720-58-P